 Melbourne’s first Powerwall 2 has been installed at a three-bedroom, one storey house in Coburg.
 Brendan Fahey and his wife Josephine added Tesla’s shiny new battery to their home to complement their existing solar panels, after Brendan calculated that the Powerwall 2 could take his energy bill down almost to zero.

-The Powerwall 2 almost doubles the capacity of its predecessor, upgrading from 7kWh to a full 14kWh (13.5kWh of which is usable capacity).
-With Australia’s average household electricity usage estimated to be around 16kWh a day, or as low as 13.5kWh in Victoria, the Powerwall 2 is now offering enough storage for Aussie households to potentially offset their entire electricity bill, and perhaps even move off the grid.
+The Powerwall 2 almost doubles the capacity of its predecessor, upgrading from 7kWh to a generous 14kWh – 13.5kWh of which is usable capacity.
+With Australia’s average household electricity usage estimated to be around 16kWh a day, or as low as 13.5kWh in Victoria, the Powerwall 2 is now offering enough storage for Aussie households to potentially offset their entire electricity bill, and theoretically even move off the grid.

-This is what Brendan found when he crunched the numbers around adding a Powerwall 2 to his existing solar.
-“I did some calculations with Powerwall 2 by writing a little formula based on my solar production and electricity usage for each day from 1st December 2016,” Brendan explains.
-"Starting with a 14kWh home battery I subtracted and added on the gains and losses as I went through the six months up until a few weeks ago.
+This is what Brendan found when he crunched the numbers before adding a Powerwall 2 to his existing solar.
+“I did some calculations with Powerwall 2 by writing a little formula based on my solar production and electricity usage for each day from 1st December 2016,” Brendan explained.
+“Starting with a 14kWh home battery I subtracted and added on the gains and losses as I went through the six months up until a few weeks ago.
 At no point in my calculations did the 14kWh battery run out.
 If I had owned Powerwall 2 during that time I would have had no electricity bill.”

 In sunny Australia, household rooftop solar can be a great way to generate some of your own power, and potentially save money off your electrical bill.
 Thanks to recent technology improvements and price reductions, home battery storage makes it possible to store the sun’s energy and use it again at night.
 But as more and more players enter the market, which option is right for you?Read more

-Taking into consideration the Powerwall 2’s larger size and included inverter, which the Ampetus model doesn’t include, the Powerwall 2 is still competing closely with the super cheap Australian model.
-For Brendan especially, the Powerwall 2’s size was one of its biggest selling points.
+Taking into consideration the Powerwall 2’s larger size and included inverter, which the Ampetus model doesn’t have, the Powerwall 2 is still able to compete closely with the super cheap Australian model.
+For Brendan, the Powerwall 2’s size was one of its biggest selling points.
 “The Powerwall was much cheaper than other batteries,” he explained.
 “And at 14kWh it was a good size, which by my calculations would leave our power bills close to zero.”

 With feed-in tariffs now four or five times less than the cost of electricity households purchase back from the grid, batteries like the Powerwall 2 are vital to making the most of home solar power.
-One of the early adopters of the original Powerwall battery, Nick Pfitzner, shared his story with us earlier this year.
-With the help of his rooftop solar and integrated Powerwall, Nick managed to cut his electricity bill by a staggering 92.2 per cent.
+One of the early adopters of the original Powerwall battery, Nick Pfitzner, shared his story with us earlier this year: With the help of his rooftop solar and integrated Powerwall, Nick managed to cut his electricity bill by a staggering 92.2 per cent.

 $2,110.46 - that's how much the Pfitzner family says they have saved in power bills since installing a Tesla Powerwall 12 months ago, with the yearly bill for 2016 coming in at $178.71.
 The Sydney residents, who were the first in the world to install a Powerwall on their home, claim to now pay just 50 cents a day for electricity.Read more

 With the fully installed cost of Brendan’s Powerwall 2 sitting at $10,917, Brendan is confident in his investment.
 “The payback time I have calculated is around 7 years,” he told Gizmodo.
 “But as energy prices rise this may lessen.”